KGG814/COMP2911-Project/README.md

 - If there is not continue file/board the button will be grey and unable to be pressed

 Chad
-- Settings: Open a new window with settings.
 - Settings should allow: Changes in font and background colour.
-As well as change difficulty.
 - These settings should be saved into a textfile to be stored and loaded
 - Images: Images to make it look nice and appealing.
 For Main Menu and BoardGUI
 - High Score: Should open a new window that has a list of past high scores.
 - Should read in a file of past high scores.
+-

+29/5/13
+Write Comments
+Do UML diagram for your classes the Combine later.
+Appearance
+Background/Image for board.
+timer
+Success or fail message.
+When success made new window and input name.
+Save score Continue
+Save Settings